Chakram: Techniques

 The most iconic method of throwing a chakram is tajani, wherein the weapon is twirled on the index finger of an upraised hand and thrown with a timed flick of the wrist.
 The spin is meant to add power and range to the throw, while also avoiding the risk of cutting oneself on the sharp outer edge.
 An adept user can twirl the chakram while using another weapon with the other hand.
 The use of tajani in battle was perfected by the Nihang who employed a particular formation to protect the chakram-wielder from harm.
 Although variants of the chakram would make their way to neighbouring parts of the region, the tajani technique appears to have remained unique to Indian martial arts.

 The smaller chakri could also be worn on the arms or wrists and used like knuckledusters.
 When worn on the arms the chakri could be used to break or cut the opponent's arms while grappling.
 The larger vada chakra were worn around the neck and thrown or dropped down on the opponent vertically.
 In the turban, it could be raked across an enemy's face or eyes while fighting.

 Modern inventions and applications

 In the 1970s, the American inventor Alan Adler began attempting to improve upon a flying toy disc by considering its design characteristics.
 He tried streamlining the shape of the disc to reduce drag, but this resulted in a disc that was more unstable in flight.
 Eventually, inspired by British accounts of deadly Indian weaponry and martial arts, he turned his attention to the ring shape of the chakram.
 This led to the development of the predecessor of the Aerobie, which was called the "Skyro".

+In popular culture

+Xena the fictional title character from Xena: The Warrior Princess uses the chakram as one of her main weapons.
+Axel from the Kingdom Hearts franchise fights with a pair of chakram called "Eternal Flames".

+Shakra from Hollow Knight: Silksong uses the Chakram as her main weapon.